neptune-software/utils-elearning-downloader/README.md

 - Replace 'YOUR_USERNAME_HERE' with your Neptune ELearning username and 'YOUR_PASSWORD_HERE' with your password.
 - Save the file.
 - Run the `node mian_get_sctructure.js` command to run the script to get the structure information of the course.
 The results are saved as `open-edition-developer-training-foundation-2024.html`.
-- Run the `node run mian_get_contents.js` command to run the script to get the text and video contents of the course, saved in the `./data/` folder.
+- Run the `node mian_get_contents.js` command to run the script to get the text and video contents of the course, saved in the `./data/` folder.

 Option: Modify the TARGET object in the code with your specific target URL, login credentials, and button selector.
 Option: Uncommenting that code snippet will indeed allow users to observe the script's actions in real-time within the browser window.